 To apply for a GRE Fee Reduction Voucher, students should complete the GRE Fee Reduction Request Form and follow the instructions on the form regarding submission of materials to ETS.
 Voucher numbers are sent to recipients via email within two weeks of ETS approval of the request.

-Test takers approved for a need-based GRE Fee Reduction Voucher within the last calendar year who would like to retest can request an additional GRE Fee Reduction Voucher by completing and submitting the GRE® Fee Reduction Request Form to ETS.
-Note: The current date must be within one calendar year of ETS receipt of their original Fee Reduction Voucher and Student Aid Report materials.
+Test takers who would like to retest can apply for another GRE Fee Reduction Voucher by completing and submitting the GRE® Fee Reduction Request Form to ETS.
 Voucher numbers are sent to recipients via email within two weeks of ETS approval of the request.

 For Those Who Are Unemployed